-Major field of study; and
+Major field of study;

-Period of attendance in School.
+Period of attendance in School;

+(OPTIONAL) A student’s photo solely for the purpose of publication or recognition of a student’s honors, awards, or achievements or for any Charter School informational or promotional use on its social media or other publications.

 The notification to parents and students concerning School records will inform them of their right to object to the release of directory information.